 Your Health is Our Priority

 At Webster University, the health and safety of our students is a top priority.
-The information on this page will provide you with useful information on available health services and health insurance requirements for domestic and international students.
+This page covers available health services and insurance requirements for domestic and international students.

 Health Services and Health Insurance